-Adzuki beans (Vigna angularis or Phaseolus angularis Wight.) or azuki beans, are small, usually red, beans popular in Japan and other parts of Asia.
-Adzuki beans are the main ingredient in red bean paste.
+Adzuki beans (Vigna angularis or Phaseolus angularis Wight.) or azuki beans, are small beans popular in Japan and other parts of Asia.
+They are the main ingredient in red bean paste.
 Bioactive adzuki bean components include catechin, epicatechin, procyanidin dimers, myricetin, peonidin, malvidin, oleanolic acid and protocatechuic acid.

 The principal fatty acids in adzuki bean are linoleic acid and oleic acid.
 Adzuki beans have been shown to have antioxidant, hypoglycemic, antitumorigenesis, and hepatoprotective actions, as well as lowering cholesterol and triglyceride levels.
 Adzuki bean extracts have been shown to inhibit metastasis of lung cancer and melanoma in the laboratory, as well as inhibiting the growth and proliferation of carcinogen-induced stomach cancer.